ARDev1161/AmurClient/README.md

 This is application for communicate with robot on RPi base with [AmurClient].

 ## Requirements:
-  1) PiGPIO for install read - http://abyz.me.uk/rpi/pigpio/download.html
+  1) PiGPIO - for install read: http://abyz.me.uk/rpi/pigpio/download.html
   2) CMake
   3) Protobuf & gRPC - automatically download & install with compile
   4) libconfig